arcee-ai/mergekit/docs/create_a_merge_method.md

 to `mergekit/merge_methods/__init__.py` for built-in methods.
 Static families such as TIES/DARE may construct `MergeMethodSpec` objects programmatically when their available parameters depend on a registered variant profile.

+Read method metadata directly from `method.spec.name`, `method.spec.pretty_name`, and `method.spec.reference_url`; there are no separate metadata accessor methods.

 ## Execution adapters